kragen/derctuo/magnesium-fuel.md

 The [hydrogen][6] also soaks up 28.836 J/mol/K of heat, lowering the potential maximum temperature further, but I think by another factor of less than 2.
-So we're still talking about maximum temperatures that exceed magnesia's boiling point.
+So we’re still talking about maximum temperatures that exceed magnesia’s boiling point.

 [6]: https://en.wikipedia.org/wiki/Hydrogen